Deuteronomy 26

 Deuteronomy 26:16-19The Mutual Avouching: Covenant Sealed by Speaking

-16This day the Lord thy God hath commanded thee to do these statutes and judgments: keep therefore with all thine heart and with all thy soul.
+16This day the LORD thy God hath commanded thee to do these statutes and judgments: thou shalt therefore keep and do them with all thine heart, and with all thy soul.

 The command covers not just the outward act but the inward orientation - heart and soul.
 This is Deuteronomic language.
 It echoes the Shema: "Love the Lord your God with all your heart, and all your soul, and all your might."
-Obedience is not mechanical compliance; it is love.
-The law demands devotion.
+Obedience here is love, the law demanding devotion from the whole person.

-17Thou hast avouched the Lord this day to be thy God; and that thou wilt walk in his ways, and keep his statutes, and his commandments, and his judgments, and hearken unto his voice: 18And the Lord hath avouched thee this day to be his peculiar people, as he hath promised thee, and that thou shouldest keep all his commandments;
+17Thou hast avouched the LORD this day to be thy God, and to walk in his ways, and to keep his statutes, and his commandments, and his judgments, and to hearken unto his voice: 18And the LORD hath avouched thee this day to be his peculiar people, as he hath promised thee, and that thou shouldest keep all his commandments;

 The word "avouched" appears twice - you avouch God, and God avouches you.
 It is a mutual declaration.
 "I claim You as my God."
 "I claim you as My people."
-This is not a one-way command from above; it is a covenant made audible by both parties speaking.
+It is a covenant made audible by both parties speaking.
 You become His by saying so.
 He becomes yours by saying so.
 The kingdom is built on reciprocal commitment spoken aloud.

-19And to make thee high above all nations in praise, and in name, and in honour; and that thou mayest be an holy people unto the Lord thy God, as he hath spoken.
+19And to make thee high above all nations which he hath made, in praise, and in name, and in honour; and that thou mayest be an holy people unto the LORD thy God, as he hath spoken.

-Being claimed as God's segulah has a purpose: to be exalted above the nations, not in military power but in praise, in fame, in honor - because you are holy.
+Being claimed as God's segulah has a purpose: to be exalted above the nations in praise, in fame, in honor - because you are holy.
 The nations will see Israel and say: this people is set apart.
 They are devoted to their God in a way no other people are.
 Holiness becomes witness.
 The call to obedience is a call to visibility.

 Deuteronomy 26 · The Whole ChapterThe Holy People Praised Among Nations

-Deuteronomy 26 teaches that worship is not escape from the world but witness to it.
+Deuteronomy 26 teaches that worship is witness to the world.
 You bring the firstfruits publicly.
 You speak your credo in the sanctuary where Israel hears.
 You declare your obedience.
 You make vows in the presence of God and your people.
 The nations will see.
 And when they see a people who remember their rescue, who give their firstborn to God, who keep covenant, who care for the alien and the orphan - the nations will know that Israel's God is real.
-Holiness is not a private virtue.
-It is visible faithfulness.
-It is the fruit that speaks.
+Holiness is visible faithfulness, the fruit that speaks.